Alash (party): Formation and Existence of Party

-Alash Party was founded in December 1917, the information of founding of party was published on Qazaq journal.
-Alash won elections in most of regions of Kazakhstan, de facto founding an Alash Autonomy.

-Alash during Kazakh ASSR
+Alash during the Kazakh ASSR

-Alash party ceased to exist on August 26, 1920, after the Bolsheviks defeated White Army that was occupying territory of the Alash Autonomy, and formed the Kirghiz Autonomous Socialist Soviet Republic.
-However, Kazakh elite decided to continue working to improve Kazakhstan.
-Some of former Alash members joined Communist Party of the Soviet Union.
+The Alash party ceased to exist on 26 August 1920, after the Bolsheviks defeated White Army forces that were Alash Autonomy, and formed the Kirghiz Autonomous Socialist Soviet Republic.
+However, Kazakh elites decided to continue working to improve Kazakhstan.
+Some former Alash members joined the Communist Party of the Soviet Union.

 Former Alash members started translating textbooks for schools.
-During Asharshylyk, Kazakh elite showed big protest towards Soviet political system, criticizing propaganda and totally ignoration of famine.
-They wrote two letters to Soviet government.
-First is "The letter of five" written on July 4, 1932, by Gabit Musirepov, Mansur Gataulin, Embergen Altynbekov, Mutash Dauletkaliev and Kadir Kuanyshev.
-Second is "The letter to J. V. Stalin", a letter written by Turar Ryskulov to Joseph Stalin.
+During the Asharshylyk, the Kazakh elites engaged in large protests against the Soviet political system, criticizing propaganda and the censorship of information on the famine.
+They wrote two letters to the Soviet government: First "The letter of five" written on 4 July 1932, by Gabit Musirepov, Mansur Gataulin, Embergen Altynbekov, Mutash Dauletkaliev and Kadir Kuanyshev.
+Second "The letter to J. V. Stalin", a letter written by Turar Ryskulov to Joseph Stalin.

-In the 1930s, most of elite was caught and sent to Gulags for alleged support of nationalistic ideas.
-Intolerable prison conditions and constant stress in prison made detained age faster, which is shown on last photos of them.
-In period of 1935-1938 most of Kazakh elite was shot.
+In the 1930s, most the elites were arrested during the Great Purge and sent to Gulags for alleged support of nationalistic ideas.
+Intolerable prison conditions and constant stress made the detained age faster, which is visible in the last photos of them.
+In the period of 1935-1938 most of the Kazakh elite was shot.

-Memory
+Legacy

+After Kazakhstan gained independence, many figures associated with the party were rehabilitated and monuments constructed to honour them.

-On July 4, 2021, the leaders of the Alash movement Akhmet Baitursynov, Alikhan Bukeikhanov and Mirzhakip Dulatov were unveiled a monument in Astana.
+On 4 July 2021, a monument dedicated to the Alash movement leaders Akhmet Baitursynov, Alikhan Bukeikhanov and Mirzhakip Dulatov was unveiled in Astana.